 1. Keep your books in order

 Much of the stress of tax time comes down to poor planning.
 Rather than having to go through a shoebox full of receipts the night before your tax return is due, put aside a small amount of time each week to keep your books up to date throughout the year.
-Easy-to-use accounting software like QuickBooks Online makes this process simple – you can even link it to your bank account to automatically record your expenses.
+Easy-to-use accounting software for tradies and construction industry businesses makes this process simple – you can even link it to your bank account to automatically record your expenses.

 2. Track your mileage

 The same goes for tracking your mileage.
 If you make the effort to record your travel kilometres as you go, you’ll avoid undue stress towards the end.
 Fortunately, you can rely on technology here, too.
 QuickBooks and other tracking enabled apps automatically record your mileage as you drive.
 They also let you easily separate personal from business trips and create accurate custom reports, which will save you chunks of time come June.